FC Hebar Pazardzhik

-FC Hebar (Футболен клуб Хебър) is a Bulgarian association football club based in Pazardzhik.
-The club currently competes in the First League, the first tier of the Bulgarian football league system.
+FC Hebar (Футболен клуб Хебър) is a Bulgarian professional football club based in Pazardzhik.
+The club currently competes in the Second League, the second tier of the Bulgarian football league system.

-Founded in 1918, Hebar hss played at their current home ground, Georgi Benkovski Stadium, since 1989.
-Hebar has played a total of four seasons in the top level of Bulgarian football, most recently in 2022–23.
-In 2001, despite finishing ninth in the A Group that season, the owners of the club moved it to Petrich, becoming Belasitsa Petrich.
+Founded in 1918, Hebar has played at their current home ground, Stadion Georgi Benkovski, since 1989.
+Hebar has played a total of five seasons in the top level of Bulgarian football, most recently in 2024-25.
+In 2001, despite finishing ninth in the A Group that season (club’s highest finish), the owners of the club moved the assets of the club to Petrich, reforming Belasitsa Petrich.
 Fans from Pazardzhik re-founded the club the same year, starting from the amateur levels.
-For the majority of its history, the club has played either in the second or third levels of the football pyramid.

 History

 The current name of the club was chosen in 1979: Hebar-the old Thracian name of the river Maritsa.
 This is the name that the club has borne for 25 years now.
 Under this name came the biggest success in the history of the club: participation in the premiership of Bulgaria in 1989/1990, 1991/1992 and 2000/2001.The club has also played 32 seasons in the second division.
 The team has very devoted supporters, known as the "gravediggers".

 The re-founded club, FC Hebar 1918, was formed in July 2015.
 A year later, Hebar merged with third division club Chiko Byaga.